Skip to content

 Pre-Production: The Birthplace of An Idea!

-Crafting a 3D animation starts with concept development and storyboarding, where the creative vision is first formulated and structured.
+Top 3D animation studios starts with concept development and storyboarding, where the creative vision is first formulated and structured.

 • Concept Development: In this phase, animators brainstorm and refine the core ideas for the animation, defining the story, characters, and visual style.
 This stage is crucial as it sets the project’s overall direction and tone, ensuring that every subsequent step aligns with the original vision.